petrkotek/go-queue/README.md

 ## About

 Currently has only one implementation of a queue in golang:
-- `OverflowingQueue`, which has specified capacity and starts discarding new items, when capacity is reached.
+- `LeakyQueue`, which has specified capacity and starts discarding new items, when capacity is reached.

 ## Usage